chromaway/esplix-samples/README.md

  * `node alice-script.js`: this script connects as Alice and creates a new `futuristic` contract, thend invites Bob as a broker.
 Contract ID is written to a file.
  * `node bob-script.js`: this script connects as Bob and reads fields from the contract, then checks applicable action and calls DESCRIBE action.

+## Browser app sample

+`esplix-browser-sdk` can be used as an in-browser client which does local security checks and signing, as well as a mobile app using Cordova.

+To run sample, execute following commands in `esplix-browser-sample` directory:

+ * `npm install`
+ * `npm start`

+This will automatically open browser page with URL `http://localhost:3000/` which runs the sample.
+It will display public key of a randomly generated keypair.
+A button can be used to create a contract instance.

+By default Esplix context uses in-memory simulation mode.
+If page is opened as `http://localhost:3000/#postchain`, Esplix will connect to a Postchain node.
+(Page reload is required.)

+See `documentation/js-api.md` for Esplix JS API documentation.